As If! (EP): Release and promotion

-Ferreira released two songs in 2010, titled "17" and "One".
+Ferreira released two singles in 2010, titled "17" and "One".
 While the former did not chart, the latter managed to peak at number 64 on the UK Singles Chart.
 "Obsession" was announced as the lead single from her planned debut, and scheduled for US radio release in September of that year.
 Simultaneously, the album was announced for a January 11, 2011 release.
 "Obsession", however, was not able to enter any record chart with the exception of the US Billboard Hot Dance Club Songs.
 After EMI lost money on promoting Ferreira, the label reduced her budget "dramatically", ultimately leading to the cancellation of the album.

 However, the album was postponed and As If! was announced for release on March 22, 2011 by Capitol Records.
 Prior to the extended play's release, "Sex Rules" was issued as a promotional single on March 1, 2011.
 Ferreira and "Sex Rules" were concurrently featured in the advertisement campaign for Calvin Klein's CK One brand.

 Composition

 Unlike Ferreira's later work, her first EP was heavily pop-centric, relying mostly on synthesizers and electronic drums, with no acoustic instruments.
 On the opening track "Sex Rules", Ferreira sings over a 1980s pop-style beat about sexual liberation, instructing the listener to "Use your god-given tools".
-"Traces" is a slower ballad produced by Colin Monroe and co-written by English artist Neon Hitch.
+"Traces" is a slower ballad produced by Colin Monroe and co-written by English singer Neon Hitch.
 It contains a dark piano melody, with subtle strings hidden behind robotic dubstep whines and beats.
 "Haters Anonymous" is an abstract electronic thumper where Ferreira reads the lyrics in a low droning voice, speaking about media backlash and the hypocrisy of her critics.
 "99 Tears" contains a screaming Siouxsie and the Banshees sample at the intro, followed by more 1980s electropop.
 Lyrically the song is about revenge on an ex-lover.
 The closing track "108" tells an abstract tale of a deranged girl in love with an immortal being.
 The lyrics are stuttered and chanted over melancholic electronic-pop, with Bloodshy & Avant's signature piano arpeggio's and vintage theremin samples.